cmanikandan/ecs-service-discovery/README.md

 # ecs-service-discovery

-A handy bash script, that automatically discovers the services running on an AWS ECS cluster, and creates/updates corresponding `A` records in a Route 53 zone.
+A handy shell script, that automatically discovers the services running on an AWS ECS cluster, and creates/updates corresponding `A` records in a Route 53 zone.
 The record names are based on the services and will point to the IP addresses under which the services are currently available.

 ## Background